-Compliance with the federal Clean Water Act and state water quality standards are the primary regulatory drivers for installing PRBs for nitrogen removal from groundwater.
-In December 2013, USEPA announced a new framework for implementing the Clean Water Act (CWA) Section 303(d) program with states titled A Long-Term Vision for Assessment, Restoration and Protection under the Clean Water Act Section 303(d) Program (U.S. Environmental Protection Agency, 2013).
+Compliance with the federal CWA and state water quality standards are the primary regulatory drivers for installing PRBs for nitrogen removal from groundwater.
+In December 2013, USEPA announced a new framework for implementing the CWA Section 303(d) program with states titled A Long-Term Vision for Assessment, Restoration and Protection under the CWA Section 303(d) Program (U.S. Environmental Protection Agency, 2013).
 The program focuses attention on priority waters and extends flexibility to states in using available tools to attain water quality restoration and protection.
-The aim of the program is to advance impaired waters through a process of identification, determination of pollutant reduction requirements, development of total maximum daily load (TMDLs), followed by permits, restoration plans, and monitoring.
+The aim of the program is to advance impaired waters through a process of identification, determination of pollutant reduction requirements, development of TMDLs, followed by permits, restoration plans, and monitoring.

 TMDL is a calculation of the maximum amount of a pollutant that can be accepted by a waterbody and still meets a state-determined Water Quality Standards for public health or environmental receptors.
-Under the federal Clean Water Act, states must identify waterbodies that do not meet state standards and develop TMDLs for them.
+Under the federal CWA, states must identify waterbodies that do not meet state standards and develop TMDLs for them.
 TMDLs represent a dynamic or load based standard to achieve water quality restoration goals compared with a target concentration standard where a specified concentration of a contaminant must be attained.
 TMDLs incorporate the sum of wasteload allocations (WLA), sum of load allocations (LA), and margin of safety (MOS).
-Wasteload allocations include identified point sources, and load allocations include nonpoint sources and background levels of the contaminant of concern.
+WLA's include identified point sources, and LA's include nonpoint sources and background levels of the contaminant of concern.
 The flowrate or flux of the contaminant must be considered.
 For example, a highly concentrated waste stream at a slow flowrate may have little impact on a large receiving water body.

 For impaired watersheds, the level of effort and cost to achieve compliance can be significant.
-For example, the cost to bring Cape Cod communities in compliance with the Clean Water Act entirely through traditional wastewater treatment and sewering has been estimated to be \$4.6 to \$6.2 billion (Cape Cod Commission, 2015).
+For example, the cost to bring Cape Cod communities in compliance with the

+CWA entirely through traditional wastewater treatment and sewering has been estimated to be \$4.6 to \$6.2 billion (Cape Cod Commission, 2015).
 In addition, due to extended travel times from the wasteload allocations (e.g., septic tanks) to the point of discharge in the surface waters, installation of sewer systems will not result in treatment of nitrogen already traveling in groundwater such that a newly installed sewer system may take many years to have an impact on the discharge of nitrate.